google/clif/clif/python/primer.md

 #### Default Constructor

-If a wrapped C++ class has a default constructor, and if one wants to expose it on the Python side as a constructor, it need not be listed in the Clif file.
-Clif _wraps_ it implicitly.
+If a wrapped C++ class has a default constructor, and if one wants to expose it on the Python side as a constructor, it need not be listed in the CLIF file.
+CLIF _wraps_ it implicitly.
 The default C++ constructor gets invoked when one instantiates a wrapped class as follows:

 ```python
 obj = wrapped_module.WrappedClass() # Constructor with no args
 ```

-even when the Clif file does not list the default constructor (and, since this is Python, Clif should not define an `__init__` method at all).
+even when the CLIF file does not list the default constructor (and, since this is Python, CLIF should not define an `__init__` method at all).

-NOTE: One _can_ list a wrapper for the default constructor in the Clif file.
+NOTE: One _can_ list a wrapper for the default constructor in the CLIF file.
 It is not an error, but is redundant.

 ### Wrapping Static Methods